UNT-RITS/Tutorials/Basic_Python/README.md

 # About Python

 Python is one of the most popular high-level languages on Talon3.
+It is mainly used for server-side web development, development of software, maths, scripting, and artificial intelligence.
+It works on multiple platforms like Windows, Mac, Linux, Raspberry Pi etc.

 A Python code/program/script is a collection of commands in a file designed to be executed in a particular sequence in order to perform a specific task.